wfkincaid/HanLab_notes/microscope.md

 ---
 Notes and new protocol for using Linkam THMS600 stage with microscope
 ------------------------------
- run 'pandoc microscope.md -o microscope.html' followed by 'pydifft cpb microscope.md' to update and view as an html document to print as a pdf.
+ run 'pandoc microscope.md -o microscope.html' to generate the .html file (only needed the first time) followed by 'pydifft cpb microscope.md' to update and view as an html document to print as a pdf.

- This does not yet auto-update with the saving of the .md file
+ This does now auto-update with the saving of the .md file

+## Example Modified Splat assay protocol to use with Linkam stage

+#. <u>Step 1: Warmed N$_2$ gas to clear line of residual H$_2$O vapor</u>
+- rate = 40 $\frac{^oC}{min}$, hold temperature = 40 $^oC$, hold time = 3:00 min (can be longer), LNP speed set to auto
+- "Burp" stage while doing this, holding air outlets (including defogging hose)

+## Modified Splat Assay protocol

 ## Notebook - Olympus Microscope

-### Reworked Modified Splat Assay tests 10/8
+### Reworked Modified Splat Assay tests 10/8 {-}

 Jim from McCrone (Sales rep/ Technician) came into the lab:
 - Aligning stage using the pinhole and centering using the eyepieces first before transitioning to the camera